-In 2021-2022, the bond includes a Nature in Neighborhoods Capital Grants Pilot program that will be designed by community members and award grants through a participatory process.
+In 2021-2022, the bond included a Pilot that would become the Nature in Neighborhoods Community Choice Grants program that will be designed by community members and award grants through a participatory process.
 It's a new way of distributing grants that puts more decisions into the hands of the community.